 • To enable us to properly attribute any content contributions you may make to the site.

 CHI will not provide your name, e-mail address, mailing address, phone number, or any other Personal Information to any third parties.
 We may, from time to time, select other companies with pertinent information or products we think might be appropriate for you, and send you that information on behalf of that third party.
 To accomplish that, we would not disclose your Personal Information to them.
-If you do not wish to have third party or JWMM-related information sent to you, choose the appropriate options and we will refrain from doing so.
+If you do not wish to have third party or JWMM-related information sent to you, select the appropriate options and we will remove your contact information from any associated lists.

 Cookies